 With options like OFX, there’s no need to rely on your bank anymore to send money, so now the only question is: what are you going to do with all that extra cash?

-*Average savings based on a sample of OFX Customer deals between 5 July and 9 August 2016 on an AUD$10,000 to USD single transfer against published rates of ANZ, Westpac, NAB and CBA for the same period.
-Fees and transaction costs excluded.
+*Average savings based on published rates of ANZ, Westpac, NAB and CBA on a single transfer of AUD$10,000 to USD between 1.9.17 and 5.10.17 excluding weekends.
+Transaction costs excluded.
 Quoted savings are not indicative of future savings.
 Please consider OFX’s PDS and your circumstances before making a decision about any financial product.